westrik/matttorrent/README.md

 ## About

-`matttorrent` is a simple BitTorrent client.
+`matttorrent` is a simple event-driven BitTorrent client, implemented in C using libuv.
-Not working yet.

 ## Build